-WELLNESS IN THE WORKPLACE RESOURCESHere you will find the best resources, website links, books, and podcasts for all things about wellness in the workplace.
+WELLNESS IN THE WORKPLACE RESOURCESHere you will find the best website links, books, articles, videos and podcasts for all things about wellness in the workplace.

 This report, completed by the American Heart Association’s Center for Workplace Health Research, is a comprehensive look at the impact of poor mental and physical health in the workplace.
 It also lists case studies of multiple major companies and how they have altered practices to improve health and wellbeing in their workforces.
 An excellent starting point for any HR department or agency leader who is looking to address these issues.

 Sadly, the silence and stigma surrounding mental illness in the workplace threaten the well-being of employees and their families, the productivity of businesses, and the health and success of communities at large.The Working Well toolkit is a collaborative effort of the National Alliance on Mental Illness-NYC Metro (NAMI-NYC), Northeast Business Group on Health (NEBGH), Partnership for Workplace Mental Health/American Psychiatric Association Foundation, PricewaterhouseCoopers, and The Kennedy Forum to help employers foster a workplace that supports mental health and wellness.